Flask is a python microframework. Aimed mainly at small applications and quick development.

 Flask is very easy to get up and going, with vanilla HTML or with bootstrap pieces.
-It doesn't take much lines of python to load Flask to get headers working, etc, and since it's all modular you don't have to have something you don't want in your application.
-Each module within Flask works very well, and is extremely good on bandwidth and CPU usage.
+It doesn't take much lines of Python to load Flask to get headers working, etc, and since it's all modular you don't have to have something you don't want in your application.

 Pro Very flexible

-The choice of not having an ORM, but instead choosing one suited to the task, gives developers who use Flask a great deal of flexibility.
-Another area where Flask gives a lot of options to developers is the templating.
+For example, the choice of not having an ORM, but instead choosing one suited to the task, or another area where Flask gives a lot of options to developers is the templating.
 They can use Jinja2, Flask's default templating language or choose from a number of different templating languages they desire.